aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/chart/_index.md

 ```

 Represents the way the chart is attached to the cells below it.
-[PlacementType](../../com.aspose.cells/placementtype).
+See [PlacementType](../../com.aspose.cells/placementtype).

 **Returns:**
 int